iro0087/open-merchandise-management/README.md

    Make sure to start with blank sheets, not like in the examples (they aim to show the architecture of the sheets to respect)

    Match the number of recieved items and orders in the "e.xlsx" file

+   Make sure to have text format for every cells.